rdlauer/articles/blues/network-connectivity/network.md

-# IoT Network Connectivity - A Comparison of Modern Technologies

 # Comparing LoRa, Cellular, Wi-Fi, and Other Relevant IoT Connectivity Options

 Let's face it.
 When it comes to connectivity, we IoT developers are spoiled by a virtual cornucopia of networking options.
 Granted, "spoiled" is a positive spin on the situation, as others may also classify it as "overwhelming".
 From modern cellular protocols like NB-IoT and LTE-M, to other LPWAN options like LoRa, to Wi-Fi and Ethernet and the venerable BLE, options are as plentiful as they are confusing.

 What was once an obvious choice may now be more nuanced.
 For example, in an office setting, Wi-Fi is often the default choice due to its low cost and broad availability.
 But what happens when power is lost?
 If your IoT solution is key to a critical system like HVAC, fire suppression, or security, you may need a connectivity option separate from the building's infrastructure.

-Since every IoT application has its own unique requirements, let's step through each connectivity option at a high level, outline pros and cons, and see which option (or combination thereof) is right for you.
+Since every IoT application has its own unique requirements, let's step through common connectivity options at a high level, outline pros and cons, and see which option (or combination thereof) is right for you.

 ![iot connectivity usage](connectivity-options.png)

 *Image source [IoT Analytics](https://iot-analytics.com/state-of-the-iot-2020-12-billion-iot-connections-surpassing-non-iot-for-the-first-time/).*

-## Key Considerations
+## The Paradox of Choice

-With this breadth of options we can quickly find ourselves paralyzed by a paradox of choice.
-Let's narrow our focus of analysis to specific deployment-related considerations and see how each connectivity option satisfies common requirements such as:
+With this breadth of options we can find ourselves paralyzed by too many options with no clear path forward for our use case.
+Let's shift our focus of analysis to specific deployment-related considerations and see how each connectivity option satisfies common requirements such as:

 **Communication Range**